turboSMTP/pro-mail-smtp/readme.txt

 == Third-Party Services ==

-Free Mail SMTP connects to various third-party email service providers to send your WordPress site's emails.
+Pro Mail SMTP connects to various third-party email service providers to send your WordPress site's emails.
 When you configure and use these services, your site will transmit data to these external services.
 Below is information about each service:

 = Gmail =
 * **Service Description**: Google's email service used for sending emails from your WordPress site.